iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Snapping within view attachments

-[SheetView]($backend)s can include the contents of other views by way of [ViewAttachment]($backend)s.
+[SheetViewDefinition]($backend)s can include the contents of other views by way of [ViewAttachment]($backend)s.
 It has always been possible to locate and interact with elements inside of a view attachment, but [now](https://github.com/iTwin/itwinjs-core/pull/5633) you can also snap to their geometry while doing so.
 This is useful, for example, for measuring distances between elements inside of the attachment.
 Additionally, when locating elements on a sheet - whether or not snapping is enabled - information about the view attachment is included.

 When a locate operation identifies an element inside of a view attachment, the attachment's element Id can be obtained via [HitDetail.viewAttachment]($frontend).
 If you are using [Viewport.readPixels]($frontend), the Id will be included in [Pixel.Data]($frontend).
 All world coordinates (e.g., [HitDetail.hitPoint]($frontend)) will be in the *sheet* model's coordinate space.
 You can pass the attachment Id to [ViewState.computeDisplayTransform]($frontend) to obtain the [Transform]($core-geometry) from the view attachment's coordinate space to the sheet.